dsvalerian/emulator-chip8/README.md

 ## Disassembler
 The CHIP-8 disassembler is a small utility meant to take a binary CHIP-8 ROM file as input and print out the corresponding CHIP-8 assembly language of the file.

-### Compiling
-There is a Makefile included with the project.
-Simply run `make disassembler` in the root directory to compile the disassembler.

 ### Usage
 The disassembler requires a CHIP-8 ROM file as input.
-Once you have obtained a ROM file and compiled the disassembler into an executable, simply run `./bin/disassembler.exe <path_to_rom_file>` in the root directory.
+Once you have obtained a ROM file and compiled the disassembler into an executable, simply run `<path_to_disassembler> <path_to_rom_file>` in the root directory.

 Below is a small section of output disassembly of a free public domain CHIP-8 game Flight Runner, which can be found [here](https://johnearnest.github.io/chip8Archive/).